 Where do you see yourself in five years?

->>>Read More: How to Answer “Where do you see yourself in 5 years?”
+>>>Read More: How to Answer “Where Do You See Yourself in Five Years?”

 Why should we hire you?

-What are you looking for in this position?
+Why did you apply for this position?

 What type of work environment do you prefer?

 No matter how you answer this question, you need to make sure it jives with the culture and reputation of the company.
 So, be sure to do your research beforehand.
 For example, you don’t want to say you like a fast-paced work environment if the company you’re interviewing with is known for its laidback, chill atmosphere.